-WPD continues to perform well against Ofgem's Broad Measure of Customer Satisfaction Incentive.
-A research agency undertakes a monthly satisfaction survey of DNO customers who contact their DNO to report loss of supply, been notified of a planned interruption, have a general enquiry, or request a new connection (quoted and completed).
-For the ED1 period DNOs are scored across the six performance areas.
+As part of Ofgem's Broad Measure of Customer Satisfaction Incentive, a research agency undertakes a monthly satisfaction survey of DNO customers who contact their DNO to report loss of supply, been notified of a planned interruption, have a general enquiry, or request a new connection (quoted and completed).
+This incentive has continued into the RIIO-ED1 period scored across the six performance areas.
 Each licence area has around 350 customers surveyed per month, so for WPD's four licence areas around 16,800 customers are surveyed per year.
 For the regulatory year 2016/17, WPD has been rated the number one DNO for customer satisfaction for the sixth consecutive year with an overall satisfaction rating in excess of 8.9 out of 10.

-Ofgem also compare the speed of response that a DNO call centre provides and WPD are consistently identified as the top performer with an average speed of response below 1.7 seconds.
+Ofgem also compared the speed of response that a DNO call centre provides and WPD are consistently identified as the top performer with an average speed of response below 1.7 seconds.